 If this fits your case, please contact us on 0800 073 8804, and we will arrange a short, free legal consultation to assess your case and offer you some advice on what to do next.
 If you would prefer not to call us directly, you can use the web chat feature of this page, or email us and we will contact you back.

 National Debtline is a UK Government sponsored initiative which aims to help people in debt come to terms with the responsibility and begin paying the debt back.
 If you have suffered a loss of earnings due to a personal injury, you may well be in short-term debt and this site can help.

 This is a more in-depth guide to paying off not only short-term debts but long-term ones.
 It will be helpful to people who have suffered the loss of earnings due to a personal injury, by guiding them through dealing with debt, until they receive a compensation payment.

-If you have had a accident at work that has resulted in loss of earnings contact us today and we will let you know if you can claim all your loss of earnings back, call us today for free advice.
+If you have had an accident at work that has resulted in a loss of earnings contact us today and we will let you know if you can claim all your loss of earnings back, call us today for free advice.

 If you have had a car accident that has resulted in loss of earnings we could claim back the money for you contact us today for free legal advice.

 Please take a look at our guide where discuss how to claim against an employee.
 We also address how our team could be of assistance.

 Why not take a look at our guide to learn more about No Win No Fee claims.

 Can I claim loss of earnings in personal injury claim FAQ?